 Provide access to only the people who need it

-IP whitelisting is not as secure as commonly assumed.
-For example, a whitelisted developer on a mobile network hotspot with a CGNAT address, or at co-working space, essentially permits any connection from that network to see the IP address
+IP access lists are not as secure as commonly assumed.
+For example, an employee who has IP restrictions authorized on a mobile network hotspot with a CGNAT address, or at co-working space, essentially permits any connection from that network to see the IP address